 Every trader/institution has a different perception of fair price and future value.
 Supply is simply the amount available, while demand is the amount that is wanted.
 Supply is the amount available at a particular price, while demand is the amount that is wanted or desired at a specific price.

 As prices increase, a seller’s willingness to sell products will also increase.
 The opposite of this shows that as prices increase, we see demand reduces.
 Buyers will demand more when prices are lower.
-Check out some price charts and trade setups on the Supply ad Demand Daily Analysis Blog updated every day.
+Check out some price charts and trade setups on the Supply ad Demand Forex and Stocks Daily Analysis Blog updated every day.
 Learning a supply and demand strategy will help you locate turning points in any markets in a methodical and consistent way.